Psychology of Religion

 The following three themes are dealt with in this seminar:

 (1) Existential themes: For instance, what (e.g., experiences, work circumstances, social interactions) makes people feel that they are alive and human beings ?
 How do (non)religious people nowadays deal with existential issues such as death, freedom, isolation, meaninglessness, groundlessness?
 When are modern people confronted with (or aware of) existential issues?
 (How) do spiritual or religious practices (e.g., meditation, prayer, mindfulness, self-transcendence) help dealing with these issues?
-And how are certain practices related to mental health?
+And how are certain practices related to mental health and attitudes of joy and courage towards life or the opposite, fear of life, depression, stress, anger towards God or life?

 (2) Consciousness, boundaries and the self: contact with unseen realities or ‘the sacred’: For instance, (how) do human beings differ in the extent to which they feel connected with others or with God or the universe or other unseen or sacred realities?
 When do they consider this so-called unseen reality as real, true or important?
-And (how) is this related to individual or personality differences in consciousness levels, perceived boundaries between self and others, the ability to self-transcendence, and psychopathology?
+And (how) is this related to individual or personality differences in consciousness levels, perceived boundaries between self and others, the ability to self-transcendence, perspectivetaking, empathy, sensitivity of environmental stimuli or people’s moods?
+Moreover, is there a relationship with mental health (e.g., happiness, closeness, love or the opposite self-loss, self-infiltration, confusion) ?

 (3) Religion and regulating relationships: Religions all over the world emphasize the importance of relational values such as compassion, empathy, solidarity, love, and respect.
-In theme 3 we are in particular interested in (1) the importance of non-sacred relational outcomes for (religious) people (e.g., belongingness to a social group, social identity) and how religion may help to provide these relational outcomes, and (2) how religion or spirituality may influence social interactions, behavior toward perceived out-groups
+In theme 3 we are in particular interested in (1) the importance of non-sacred relational outcomes for (religious) people (e.g., belongingness to a social group, social identity) and how religion may help to provide these relational outcomes, and (2) how religion or spirituality may influence social interactions

-- Students are familiar with existential themes and know the main theoretical approaches to meaning making and spiritual and religious development in relation to mental health and social behavior, and are able to reflect on these approaches.
-The focus is on Western psychological theories as well as on some psychological issues that are important in contemplative traditions, non-Western and transpersonal psychology. – In addition there is a large focus on empirical research.
-Students learn to reflect on this material critically, to formulate new research questions, and to make a personal contribution to ongoing social-scientific research within the institute for religious studies.
+Students are familiar with existential themes and know the main theoretical approaches to meaning making and spiritual and religious development in relation to mental health, and are able to reflect on these approaches.
+The focus is on Western psychological theories as well as on some psychological issues that are important in contemplative traditions, and in non-Western psychology.
+In addition we will study recent empirical research on existential questions and spiritual development.
+Students learn to reflect on this material critically, to formulate new research questions, and to make a personal contribution to ongoing research within the department of social sciences.

 Mode of instruction